slovnicki/beamer/package/README.md

 );
 ```

 You can think of it as _teleporting_ (_beaming_) to another place in your app.
 Similar to `Navigator.of(context).pushReplacementNamed('/my-route')`, but Beamer is not limited to a single page, nor to a push _per se_.
-You can define an arbitrary stack of pages that gets build when you beam there.
+You can define an arbitrary stack of pages that get built when you beam there.
 Using Beamer can feel like using many of `Navigator`'s `push/pop` methods at once.

 You can carry an arbitrary key/value `data` in a location.
 This can be accessed from every page and updated as you travel through a location.